Skip to Content

 "I want the people in public to know that they need to be held responsible.
 Somebody needs to be accountable for these actions," Jessica said.

-The mental health professionals that could have been called to Jeremy’s house that night wish they had a chance to help.
+The mental health professionals who could have been called to Jeremy’s house that night wish they had a chance to help.

 "I'm not saying that you know that on all the completed suicides that we didn't show up on that we would have made a difference.
 All I am saying is that I sure would have liked to have an opportunity to do that,” McLaughlin said.